How Does Overparameterization Affect Machine Unlearning of Deep Neural Networks?: Additional Experimental Details

-For both Scrub and NegGrad we employ epochwise evaluation during the unlearning process.
+For all methods, besides L1 Sparsity, we employ epochwise evaluation during the unlearning process.
 This allows to select the model from the epoch that achieved the lowest validation score (like a retroactive early stopping of the unlearning process).

-For L1 Sparsity, the ratio of unlearning iterations is implemented following \cite{l1_sparsity} by varying the proportion of epochs during which the \(\ell_1\)-norm penalty is applied.
+For \textbf{L1 Sparsity}, the ratio of unlearning iterations is implemented following \cite{l1_sparsity} by varying the proportion of epochs during which the \(\ell_1\)-norm penalty is applied.
 Specifically, training is divided into two phases: an initial unlearning phase where the model is trained using the \(\ell_1\)-norm penalty, and a subsequent fine-tuning phase on the retain set without the penalty, as described in \cite{l1_sparsity}.

-Additionally, we averaged the results of our experiments over 4 distinct random seeds, except for Tiny ImageNet, where we used only 2 seeds for averaging.